tobias-liaudat/tobias-liaudat.github.io/about.md

 ## Master Thesis

-The Master thesis was done in the CosmoStat laboratory under the supervision of Jérôme Bobin and Christophe Kervazo, where we were focused in the sparse Blind Source Separation (BSS) problem.
-We developed a new method coined DGMCA for tackling large scale sparse BSS problems, where we are not able to scan all the observations simultaneously.
-Distributed GMCA ([DGMCA](https://hal.archives-ouvertes.fr/hal-02426991/)) is able to parallelise the workload by the use of a clever manifold-based matrix aggregation procedure.
+I did my Master thesis in the CosmoStat laboratory under the supervision of [Jérôme Bobin](http://jbobin.cosmostat.org) and [Christophe Kervazo](https://www.cosmostat.org/people/christophe-kervazo).
+We developed a new method coined Distributed GMCA ([DGMCA](https://hal.archives-ouvertes.fr/hal-02426991/)) for tackling large scale sparse Blind Source Separation (BSS) problems where we are not able to scan all the observations simultaneously.
+DGMCA is able to parallelise the workload by the use of a clever manifold-based matrix aggregation procedure.
 It is able to accelerate the widely-used BSS algorithm [GMCA](https://ieeexplore.ieee.org/abstract/document/4337755) (Generalised Morphological Component Analysis) while maintaining the separation performance.
 On top of that, it can even outperform GMCA under some conditions. [[Thesis PDF]]({{ site.url }}{{ site.baseurl }}/assets/documents/Tesis_IngElectronica_LIAUDAT.pdf)